International students at the University of Adelaide are required to pay annual tuition fees for their respective program of study.

 Full details on programs offered and the relevant tuition fees is available in the University's Degree Finder.

-- International postgraduate research students who undertake most or all of their research away from the University may be charged 50 per cent of their relevant tuition fee for the duration of their period away.
-For further information please contact the Adelaide Graduate Centre.
+- International postgraduate research students who undertake most or all of their research away from South Australia may be charged 50 per cent of their relevant tuition fee for the duration of their period away.
+For further information please contact the Adelaide Graduate Centre

 - Fees for continuing students may be increased annually, as specified in each student’s initial letter of offer.